 In general, the program is research oriented.
 It does not offer instruction in technical skills such as intelligence testing, and does not have a counseling practicum or provide other opportunities for development of clinical skills.
 There are many opportunities to gain valuable laboratory experience in conducting research, including experimental studies working with human participants.
 For more information, view the complete list of MA Program Requirements.
 Upon admission to the program, each student is assigned a faculty research mentor.
 It is expected that the student will work in the mentor’s laboratory for the first two semesters of the program, to gain research experience and to work toward development of a thesis idea and proposal.
 Learn more about the faculty in our program and their areas of research.

 All Master’s students are required to complete and present a thesis project, involving the design of an original empirical study, data collection, analysis, and a write-up of the study hypotheses and findings.
-The thesis must fulfill the requirements of the Graduate School, described in the Graduate Catalog.
+The thesis must fulfill the requirements of Graduate and Research Affairs, described in the Graduate Catalog.
 Students take core classes in the major areas of psychology and develop a thesis project through work in a faculty research laboratory.
 M.A. students may participate in faculty research labs in the following areas:

 Behavioral and Cognitive Neuroscience - Behavioral and Cognitive Neuroscience investigates the complex relationships between mental events and behaviors and the electrical, biochemical, and structural changes of the nervous system.
 Researchers in this area examine the role of genes, hormones, drugs, gender, development and environment on motor, sensory, perceptual, cognitive and motivational processes in normal and abnormal populations of humans and animals.